China reports major drop in virus cases in locked-down Xi'an

 Authorities told Phoenix News that they are investigating the case.

-Another city, Yuzhou in Henan province, was also placed under lockdown over the weekend after the discovery of three asymptomatic cases.
+Another city, Yuzhou in Henan province, was also placed under lockdown in recent days after the discovery of three asymptomatic cases.
+As of mid-afternoon Wednesday, its total had risen to nine cases with symptoms and 23 without.

 Only emergency vehicles are allowed on the roads, classes have been suspended and businesses catering to the public have closed for all but essential needs in the city of 1.17 million.